The surgical team may meet with you to talk about:

-The day after your implant, you will have an ECG and blood tests.
+The day after the implant, you will have an ECG and blood tests.
 The ICD function may be checked again.
 You may be sedated.

 Call Your Doctor

-Nausea or vomiting
+Lasting nausea or vomiting

-Call emergency medical services for:
+Call for medical help right away for:

 3 or more shocks in a row

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.